DionKill/ps4-linux-tutorial/docs/issues.md

 Especially the second reason is why the community is like this, unfortunately.

-It will take time, I'm gratefull for all the help from everyone in the community, and I'm also hopefully making the scene a little bit better and one day we'll all have stuff uploaded in proper places :D
+It will take time, I'm grateful for all the help from everyone in the community, and I'm also hopefully making the scene a little bit better and one day we'll all have stuff uploaded in proper places :D
 :::

 ::: details How can I improve the situation?
-Join the Discord servers, share this tutorial, help in any way you can.
-That's all.
+Join the Discord servers, share this tutorial, star it on GitHub (pretty please), also don't forget to like, comment and subscribe!
 :::